AnnDinoushka/Netflix-s-Subscription-forecasting-Using-Python/README.md

 pip install pandas numpy matplotlib plotly statsmodels

 ## Additional Information

-Aman Kharwal's article inspired me to do this project.

 The notebook includes detailed comments and explanations for each step of the analysis.